- Bite-sized Trips

 The curvaceous, elegant houseboats take your breath away when you first lay eyes on them and once you are on board, you’ll fully understand the treat you are in for as they are equipped better than most hotels.

-5. The Foothills of the Himalayas
+5. The foothills of the Himalayas

 This fascinating region perfectly symbolises the levels of diversity that can be enjoyed when journeying through India.
-Beginning in Amritsar and heading to Dharamsala you can take in the seat of two major religions at the Golden Temple (Sikh) and perhaps even a public teaching by the Dalai Lama (Buddhism).
+Beginning in Amritsar and heading to Dharamsala you can take in the seat of two major religions at the Golden Temple (Sikhism) and perhaps even a public teaching by the Dalai Lama (Buddhism).
 After this, it’s worth heading to Shimla; a favourite summer capital of the British Raj, home to a mix of catholic churches and Hindu temples.
-Heading further East to Rishikesh, you’ll find the birthplace of yoga, where you can find peace at one of its countless yoga retreats or ashrams.
+Heading further east to Rishikesh, you’ll find the birthplace of yoga, where you can find peace at one of its countless yoga retreats or ashrams.
 Bar their reasonable proximity to one another, the thing that will bond all of these experiences are the beautiful backdrops of colourful rolling hills.
 If more mountains are calling, you can venture a bit further north and eventually be rewarded with some of the most famous snow-capped peaks in the world.

 Meaningful travel in India

 India is a country where the more you open yourself up to it, the more you’ll get back; smile (or give a little head wobble) at the family on the train as they stare at you and don’t be surprised if, after they smile back, they offer you some of their food and want to find out more about you.
-One of the best legacies of the British Raj for a traveller in India is that such a large percentage of the population speak English.
+One of the legacies of the British Raj for a traveller in India is that such a large percentage of the population speak English.
 In fact, even those who don’t will still do their best to interact with you if you give them the opportunity to do so.

 This, coupled with the mantra throughout India that ‘guest is God,’ you’ll soon find that India opens itself up to you in the most unique of ways.